-FY2023 CoC Application Page 61 09/25/2023 3
+- FY2023 CoC Application Page 60 09/19/2023

-- 1)The CoC's strategy to identify individuals and families who return to homelessness include: - •All households (HHs) requesting access to emergency shelter must contact CES & staff checks the HMIS system if the HH has been housed within the past 24 months in a RRH or PSH program; New homeless households are entered into HMIS to track first time homeless. - •HHs identified are asked to complete an assessment to identify the causes of homelessness & the information is collected & provided to the Service Continuum committee for analysis to make improvement to discharge planning & aftercare services.
-As part of the assessment, HHs are asked for HMIS if this is first time homeless & if not, how many times & episodes they have been homeless in the past 3 years. - •If the HH was housed within the past 12 months from request to enter shelter, a case conference is held as part develop a plan prior to entering shelter to identify barriers to maintain housing, to address barriers as result of losing housing & identify HH needs.
-An individual housing plan is established to assist the HH with goals to work toward self-sufficiency while working to obtain permanent housing again & additionally assists the program with determining the most appropriate housing option. - 2)The CoC strategies to reduce returns include: - •ĆoC identifies returns of HHs through CES, assesses reasons why placement failed & tailors interventions to help with sustainability for next housing opportunity; - •CoC requires follow up w/exited participants to ensure housing stability to determine if additional resources or services are needed to maintain permanent housing: - •CoC monitors project performance outcomes that support PH stability e.g. increasing income & access to benefits/employment & has established performance targets to minimize returns to homelessness.
-TA is developed for programs that do not meet outcome goals. - •To increase HH financial stability: SkillSource Center & Virginia Career Works offers job training& placement to homeless HHs; - •CoC works w/state SOAR Coordinator to provide SOAR training to CoC providers; to assist households that need assistance in applying for disability benefits if eligible. - •CoC's providers actively partner w/local Departments of Social Services to connect HHs to benefits such as TANF, VIEW and SNAP. - 3)The CoC Lead Agency is PWC Department of Social Services, Homeless Services Division; who is responsible for overseeing this goal.
+1)The CoC's strategy to identify individuals and families who return to homelessness include: a.
+All HHs requesting access to emergency shelter must contact CES and the staff does check in the HMIS system if the household has been housed within the past 24 months in a RRH or PSH program; b.
+HHs identified are asked to complete an assessment to identify the causes of homelessness and the information is collected and provided to the Service Continuum committee for analysis to make improvement to discharge planning & aftercare services; c. if the HH was housed within the past 12 months from request to enter shelter, a case conference is held as part develop a plan prior to entering shelter to identify barriers to maintain housing, to address barriers as result of losing housing and identify HH needs.

+2)The CoC strategies to reduce returns include: CoC identifies returns of HHs through CES, assesses reasons why placement failed & tailors interventions; CoC requires follow up w/exited participants to ensure housing stability; CoC monitors project performance outcomes that support PH stability e.g. increasing income & access to benefits/employment - & has established performance targets to minimize returns to homelessness.
+Corrective action plan including TA is developed for programs that do not meet outcome goals.
+To increase HH financial stability: SkillSource Center & Virginia Career Works offers job training & placement to homeless households; CoC works w/state SOAR Coordinator to provide SOAR trainings to CoC providers; & CoC's providers actively partner w/local Departments of Social Services to connect HHs to TANF, VIEW and SNAPET.

+3)The organization responsible for oversight is the Prince William County Dept. of Social Services.
+The Human Services Program Manager of the Homeless Services Division is responsible for overseeing this goal.

 2C-5.
 Increasing Employment Cash Income-CoC's Strategy.
-NOFO Section V.B.5.f.
+OFO Section V.B.5.f.
 In the field below: 1. describe your CoC's strategy to access employment cash sources; 2. describe how your CoC works with mainstream employment organizations to help individuals and families experiencing homelessness increase their employment cash income; and 3. provide the organization name or position title that is responsible for overseeing your CoC's strategy to increase income from employment.